Venue Hire

 Corrard Torc with navy solid background

-Imagine then the skill needed to make objects of gold jewellery like the Inch bulla and the Corrard torc on display in the Ulster Museum.
-Both these objects have featured on a recent video made for the gallery to explore their manufacture and use.
+Imagine the skill needed to make objects of gold jewellery like the Inch bulla and the Corrard torc on display in the Ulster Museum.

-The miniature size of the bulla (3cm in length), which was probably worn around the neck like a locket, has many tiny strands of gold wire.
-These are difficult to count with the naked eye and seemingly impossible to make without the aid of a Bronze Age magnifying glass?
+This bulla, found at Inch near Downpatrick, is 3cm in length.
+It was probably worn around the neck like a locket, and has many tiny strands of gold wire.
+These strands are difficult to count with the naked eye and seemingly impossible to make without the aid of a Bronze Age magnifying glass!

-Learn more about these pieces of bronze age gold jewellery from our experts below.
-Enjoy!
+Learn more about these pieces of Bronze Age gold jewellery from our experts below.